UmerDev695/custom-wordpress-website/README.md

 # Custom WordPress Website – [Live Website](https://www.seattleluxuryhomesllc.com/ )

 ## Overview
-This project is a fully custom-built WordPress website designed and developed to provide a unique, responsive, and performance-optimized experience for [Client/Business Name].
+This project is a fully custom-built WordPress website designed and developed to provide a unique, responsive, and performance-optimized experience for seattleluxuryhomesllc.
 The website focuses on clean UI/UX design, fast loading times, and SEO best practices.

 ## Key Features
 - Fully custom WordPress theme development